Important information for pharmacists

 - Use the materials you can download here to prepare yourself with information that can make a difference in your discussion.

-- Suggest naloxone for patients who are taking opioid medications.
+- Suggest narcan for patients who are taking opioid medications.

 - Always educate patients on the dangers of long-term use of opioid prescription drugs.